-Heavy snow, bitter cold, whipping winds — winter storms are no picnic, but what is the official definition of a blizzard, and what causes them, anyway?
+Heavy snow, bitter cold, whipping winds—winter storms are no picnic, but what causes a blizzard and what is the official definition of a blizzard, anyway?

 - Be at least 35 mph (56 km/h)

 - Visibility must be reduced to a quarter-mile or less

 Severe blizzards can reduce visibility to zero, making it difficult to see buildings or trees just a few yards away.

 While blizzards often feature extreme cold and heavy snow, there are actually no temperature or snow depth requirements for a storm to qualify as a blizzard.
 Occasionally, blizzard conditions will present when there is no precipitation.
 The fierce winds pick up existing precipitation on the ground to create what is known as a “ground blizzard.”

 Blizzards can be very dangerous.
 The low visibility can make travel impossible, and some people have even gotten lost walking on their own property.
 Intense blizzards can result in whiteout conditions, where the horizon completely disappears.
 In addition, cold temperatures and strong winds can combine to create punishing wind chill factors, resulting in frostbite or hypothermia.

 What Causes A Blizzard?

 In order for a blizzard to form, 3 main things must come together.
 First, the air must be cold enough for snow to form.
 You also need moisture from water vapor.
 The cold air and water vapor create your snow.
 Next, you need lift — warm air must rise over cold air.
 This can happen in one of two ways: the wind can pull warm air from the equator towards the poles, and cold air from the poles can be pulled towards the equator.
 When warm and cold air meet, a front is formed which results in high winds and participation.